-Kerwin Datu argues that the global urban development community has lost sight of its own agenda, and perhaps even deserves to lose its funding until it can reclaim a focus on urban employment and income levels alongside its obsession with housing and services.
+Kerwin Datu argues that the global urban development community has lost sight of its own agenda, and must focus on urban employment and income levels alongside its obsession with housing and services.

 The world's biggest logistics company maintains its largest African hub in Lagos.
 Kerwin Datu take a tour and learn how logistics operators and local authorities are learning to make the industry more sustainable.